 Low-code web service development

 Developing, hosting and publishing your own web service can be time consuming and complicated.
-With a low-code development platform a lot of the boiler-plate work is made faster and easier for you.
+With a low-code development platform, much of the boiler-plate work is made faster and easier for you.

-If you use the most popular kids on the block – REST or SOAP – and you have your API definition ready, Linx can help you develop and host RESTful APIs, all on one platform, within minutes.
+If you use the most popular kids on the block – REST or SOAP – and you have your API definition ready, Linx can help you develop and host RESTful APIs on one platform within minutes.

 A web service is a type of API that enables two applications to communicate with each other over a network.
 The most common web services are SOAP, REST and the different types of RPCs.